mlafeldt/knife-cookbook-readme/README.md

 Finally the user should add some documentation fragments into the `doc/` dir.
 Most importantly you should add `doc/overview.md` which will replace the first `Description` section of the readme.
+You should also add a `doc/credit.md` which will replace the last 'License and Maintainer' section in the readme.
 The remaining fragments will be included at the end of the readme in lexicographic order of the filename.

 ## Installation